insen/blog/_posts/2017-08-29-getting-started-github-pretzel.md

 	-	A directory within the repository named 'docs' (as per Github rules) holding the pre-assembled auto-generated and checked-in web-site.
 Github pages automatically serves this web-site from a public Url.
 -	**Pretzel** to build/rebuild the web-site template, new/edited posts and generate/preview the updated web-site while offline.
 Some batch files for the builds with Pretzel commands, so that the process is seamlessly repeatable.
 -	**Git**, to push the updates to the template, the posts and to the generated web-site (docs folder) into the repo and the publishable version into the docs folder. *(Note that we didn't say anything about copying anything over to docs folder - Pretzel build scripts take care of that.)*
+- 	Oh, and I almost forgot. **Visual Studio Code** is the text editor.
+Pick whichever you like.

 *(Note - If you don't have a github account, this is a good time to create one.
 Also, if you don't know Git, much of this blog won't make sense to you. if you really, really want to blog, this is a good alternative option [tumblr](http://tumblr.com))*.